Interface GameLiftStreamsClient

 createStreamSessionConnection

-default CreateStreamSessionConnectionResponse createStreamSessionConnection(CreateStreamSessionConnectionRequest createStreamSessionConnectionRequest) throws AccessDeniedException, ResourceNotFoundException, ThrottlingException, InternalServerException, ConflictException, ValidationException, AwsServiceException, SdkClientException, GameLiftStreamsException Allows clients to reconnect to a recently disconnected stream session without losing any data from the last session.
+default CreateStreamSessionConnectionResponse createStreamSessionConnection(CreateStreamSessionConnectionRequest createStreamSessionConnectionRequest) throws AccessDeniedException, ResourceNotFoundException, ThrottlingException, InternalServerException, ConflictException, ValidationException, AwsServiceException, SdkClientException, GameLiftStreamsException Enables clients to reconnect to a stream session while preserving all session state and data in the disconnected session.
+This reconnection process can be initiated when a stream session is in either

 PENDING_CLIENT_RECONNECTION